amuzetnoM/artifactvirtual/README.md

 We are not here to merge, we are here to fork.
 We are here to question, questions and dissecting knowledge to trace its origin.
-To advocate real against belief.
+To advocate the real against the belief.

 We are a rebellion against stagnation, against whats known, whats believed.
 A framework of thinking, and evolving.